 |14.||Pentax K-S2||Y||mono / mono||Y||-||micro||2.0||Y||Y||-|

 |17.||Pentax K-5 II||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 200D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.